Rishu1018/CricEXCELerate-IPL-Dashboard/README.md

 •	Developed a comprehensive overview section displaying essential statistics, encompassing 700+ match outcomes, Top 10 Venues, Player Of the Match, and 13 team data.

-•	Designed Key Point Indicators (KPIs) and utilized shapes/icons, and Excel formulae for improved data visualization and decision-making processes.
+•	Designed Key Performance Indicators (KPIs) and utilized shapes/icons, and Excel formulae for improved data visualization and decision-making processes.

 •	Proficiently cleaned and transformed raw data, ensuring data accuracy and reliability for dashboard development, leading to a 25% reduction in data-related errors.